scotte/fsh2gpx/README.md

 I have a C-Series chartplotter on my sailboat and have a bunch of waypoints, routes, and tracks from a trip to Mexico that I want to retain, as well as import into OpenCPN.
 Unfortunately, Raymarine chose a proprietary binary format for these chartplotters to save data.
 The tools available to open FSH files are either not-free or very limited - such as not supporting all FSH data (such as tracks), or by only running on Windows.

+I'm decoding the FSH format in a fairly brute-force manner - hours and hours of staring at hexdumps of files with known waypoints and routes and incrementally writing the code to parse them.
+Because of this, it's very, very easy for this script to break if it gets a value it's not expecting.

 Future plans
 ------------

 Once the FSH format has been fully decoded, it would be reasonable to convert this to a GPS Babel filter.
-Once the project is to this stage, the fsh2gpx python script will be deprecated.
+Once the project is to this stage, this fsh2gpx python script will be deprecated.

 If you are interested in helping out, feel free to dig in!

 License
 -------
-fsh2gpx is distributed as free, open source software under a GNU General Public License 3.0.
+fsh2gpx is distributed as free, open source software under the GNU General Public License 3.0.
 See LICENSE for the complete license text.

 Project website
 ---------------